feature-flags-co/ffc-react-client-sdk/README.md

 The React SDK automatically subscribes to flag change events.
 This is different from the JavaScript SDK, where customers need to opt in to event listening.

 ### Consuming the flags
-There two ways to consume the flags.
+There are two ways to consume the flags.

 #### Using withFfcConsumer
 The return value of withFfcConsumer is a wrapper function that takes your component and returns a React component injected with flags & ffcClient as props.